Iconography of gravestones at burying grounds

 The earliest gravestones in Boston's burying grounds were simple, roughly hewn "greenstone" markers.
-Generally, these stones had little or no decorative carving and often had brief inscriptions, which usually gave the name of the person interred and his/her death date.
+Generally, these stones had little or no decorative carving and often had brief inscriptions, which usually gave the name of the person interred and their death date.
 Inscriptions on these stones have "interruptive punctuation," a carving style characterized by a raised period between each word.

 The second type of decorative motif used on Boston's seventeenth-century gravemarkers was the "death's head."
-A death's head, often with wings and/or crossed bones, was a stylized skull.
+A death's head, often with wings or crossed bones, or both, was a stylized skull.
 Some have speculated that winged skulls were intended to symbolize a combination of physical death and spiritual regeneration.
 It is important to note that Boston-based Puritans did not advocate using religious symbols, such as cherubs, Christ figures, or crosses in their meetinghouses, on church silver, or on their gravestones.
 Puritans were adamantly against attributing human form to spiritual beings such as God, angels, or spirits.

 The death's head, a non-religious symbol was the first imagery employed in gravestone carving.
 Other decorative motifs accompanying the death's head were the hourglass (and even a winged hourglass symbolizing the concept "time flies"), coffins, elaborately carved side panels with florets, finials, foliage, fruit, and imp-and-dagon figures.
 Seventeenth and eighteenth-century stones generally had solemn epitaphs which prompted passers-by to contemplate mortality and the fleeting nature of life on earth.